RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 RegressionAndOtherStories.jl v9+ is using Julia's package extension option.
 In particular Turing, Stan, Makie, GraphViz and CausalInference, if needed, are included as extensions.

 Over time I might minimize the use of AlgebraOfGraphics.jl.
-It is a nice package but also a bit more difficult to tailor (compared to Makie/GLMakie).
+It is a nice package but also a bit more difficult to tailor (compared to Makie/CairoMakie).

-In working on this I will move over (and likely update) several important functions from StatisticalRethinking.jl as well, e.g. `link()`.

 I expect I can use ParetoSmoothedImportanceSampling.jl as is but will take another look at PSIS.jl and ParetoSmooth.jl when revising the relevant chapters.

 ## Project maintenance for Pluto notebooks

 In the subdirectory `src/Maintenance/reset_notebooks.jl` is a function I use in the Pluto notebook projects (SR2StanPluto, ROSStanPluto, etc.).
-The function potentially makes two changes to selected notebooks:
+The function potentially makes three changes to selected notebooks:

 1. If it finds a line starting with `Pkg.activate` it disables that line if `reset_activate = true`.

 2. If it finds a line starting with `#Pkg.activate` it enables that line if `set_activate = true`.

 3. It removes the Project and Manifest sections of all notebooks selected for reset.
 See the maintenance notebooks in projects such as SR2StanPluto and ROSStanPluto.

 Using `Pkg.activate(...)` is useful if your workflow uses many different notebooks.